Balance disorder: Presyncope

 Presyncope is a feeling of lightheadedness or simply feeling faint.
 Syncope, by contrast, is actually fainting.
 A circulatory system deficiency, such as low blood pressure, can contribute to a feeling of dizziness when one suddenly stands up.

 Diagnosis

 The difficulty of making the right vestibular diagnosis is reflected in the fact that in some populations, more than one-third of the patients with a vestibular disease consult more than one physician – in some cases up to more than fifteen.

 Treatment

 There are various options for treating balance disorders.
-One option includes treatment for a disease or disorder that may be contributing to the balance problem, such as ear infection, stroke, multiple sclerosis, spinal cord injury, Parkinson's, neuromuscular conditions, acquired brain injury, cerebellar dysfunctions and/or ataxia, or some tumors, such as acoustic neuroma.
-Individual treatment will vary and will be based upon assessment results including symptoms, medical history, general health, and the results of medical tests.
+One treatment option involves addressing an underlying disease or disorder contributing to the balance problem, such as ear infection, stroke, multiple sclerosis, spinal cord injury, Parkinson's, neuromuscular conditions, acquired brain injury, cerebellar dysfunctions and/or ataxia, or some tumors, such as acoustic neuroma.

+Individual treatment varies based on assessment results including symptoms, medical history, general health, and the results of medical tests.
 Additionally, tai chi may be a cost-effective method to prevent falls in the elderly.